Twitch/jerrybot/readme.md

 ### Environment Variables

-The script requires the following environment variables to be set:
+The script requires the following environment variables:

-    - `JERRYBOT_TOKEN`: Your bot token.
+- `JERRYBOT_TOKEN`: Your Discord bot token.
-    - `SERVER_ID`: The ID of the (server) where the bot will operate.
+- `JERRYBOT_SERVER_ID`: The ID of the server where the bot will operate.
-    - `CHANNEL_NAME`: The name of the channel that the bot will tidy.
+- `JERRYBOT_DEFAULT_NAME`: Default channel name to use if no new names are available.

+JerryBot will look for, and use, the following optional settings, as well:

+- `JERRYBOT_NAMES_PATH`: Path to the directory containing name files (default is current working directory).
+- `JERRYBOT_DEBUG`: Set to 'true' for verbose logging (default is 'False').

 1. Clone the repository: